boozallen/jenkins-templating-engine/docs/concepts/library-development/step-aliasing.md

 By default, steps will assume the basename of the files that define them. i.e, a `build.groovy` step file will create a `build` step.

-Step Aliasing, allows you to change the name (or names) of the step that's going to be created.
+Step Aliasing allows you to change the name (or names) of the step that's going to be created.

 This annotation is automatically imported, just like [lifecycle hooks](lifecycle-hooks.md).

+## Overview

+The use case often arises where a library has multiple steps that are all essentially the same thing.

+Step Aliases allow you to write a step one time and invoke it using multiple names.

+Steps have access to a [`stepContext` variable](/reference/autowired-variables#stepcontext) to determine the current context of the step, such as the name being used and whether or not the step is an alias.

 ## Static Step Aliases